SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-30-moderna-struck-by-lightning.md

 Now you get hit by a truck and your leg is broken.
 Are you covered?

-Maybe not: insurers could have argued your diabetes made you hypoglycemic, so you spaced out &amp; walked into traffic, and thus they don't have to pay.
+Maybe not: insurers could argue your diabetes made you hypoglycemic, so you spaced out &amp; walked into traffic, and thus they don't have to pay.

 This is the sort of evil behavior that the ACA tried to stamp out, with mixed results and